Perspectives

 After a capability audit, an organization will likely identify areas where it wishes to make additional MarTech investments.
 At this stage, a detailed RFI (request for information) process is fundamental to gathering the necessary information to make an informed decision.
 We recommend a specific sequence to get from the RFI to the final decision and suggest that the initial RFI be detailed – as much detail as is usually found in an RFP (request for proposal).

 Even with a solid understanding of various tools, picking the right one to meet an organization’s specific needs can be tricky.
 An RFI led by external experts is usually needed, as these experts bring deep domain knowledge that rarely exists in-house and proven efficient and effective processes.
 Even when expertise can be found in-house, RFIs are time-consuming.
 Balancing day-to-day responsibilities and running an RFI process is challenging.
-Furthermore, most technology selection processes require balancing numerous cross-functional team needs, making external, unbiased support a necessity for most organizations.
+Furthermore, most technology selection processes require balancing numerous cross-functional team needs, making external, unbiased support necessary for most organizations.

 1. Enables informed decisions, saving time and money.
 A well-constructed RFI goes beyond surface-level features, providing organizations with the information to make informed choices.
 This approach prevents selecting a tool with the wrong fit, which can lead to wasted time and budget.